 Navigating a Dermatology Practice

-This module outlines their training requirements and distinguishes among the different types of dermatology practitioners.
+This module outlines the training requirements of dermatologists and distinguishes among the different types of dermatology practitioners.
 It acquaints you with important aspects of their practice environment, including the challenges they face related to prescribing and reimbursement.
 Most importantly, this module lays the groundwork for developing successful sales strategies in the therapeutic area of dermatology.

 Navigating a Physician Practice